brandonjschwartz/engineering-website/README.md

     git commit -am "best restaurants"
     git push

+If you get the following error at this stage:

+    ERROR: Permission to yp-engineering/engineering-website.git denied to <you>.
+    fatal: The remote end hung up unexpectedly

+Send an email to ogolan@yp.com or ncunningham@yp.com requesting that your external git account be added as an owner on the yp-engineering git team.

 Now let us know the content is ready to push to production, or wait till we see the git activity: ogolan@yp.com or ncunningham@yp.com

 ### Option 2. email a markdown file